sqlmapproject/sqlmap/Usage.md

 Switch: `--page-rank`

 Performs further requests to Google when `-g` is provided and display page rank (PR) for Google dork results.

-### Parse DBMS error messages from response pages

-Switch: `--parse-errors`

-If the web application is configured in debug mode so that it displays in the HTTP responses the back-end database management system error messages, sqlmap can parse and display them for you.

-This is useful for debugging purposes like understanding why a certain enumeration or takeover switch does not work - it might be a matter of session user's privileges and in this case you would see a DBMS error message along the lines of `Access denied for user  <SESSION USER>`.

-Example against a Microsoft SQL Server target:

-    $ python sqlmap.py -u "http://192.168.21.129/sqlmap/mssql/iis/get_int.asp?id=1" -z "ign,flu,tec=U" --parse-errors
-    [...]
-    [11:12:17] [INFO] ORDER BY technique seems to be usable.
-This should reduce the time needed to find the right number of query columns.
-Automatically extending the range for current UNION query injection technique test
-    [11:12:17] [INFO] parsed error message: 'Microsoft OLE DB Provider for ODBC Drivers (0x80040E14) [Microsoft][ODBC SQL Server Driver][SQL Server]The ORDER BY position number 10 is out of range of the number of items in the select list.
-    <b>/sqlmap/mssql/iis/get_int.asp, line 27</b>'
-    [11:12:17] [INFO] parsed error message: 'Microsoft OLE DB Provider for ODBC Drivers (0x80040E14) [Microsoft][ODBC SQL Server Driver][SQL Server]The ORDER BY position number 6 is out of range of the number of items in the select list.
-    <b>/sqlmap/mssql/iis/get_int.asp, line 27</b>'
-    [11:12:17] [INFO] parsed error message: 'Microsoft OLE DB Provider for ODBC Drivers (0x80040E14) [Microsoft][ODBC SQL Server Driver][SQL Server]The ORDER BY position number 4 is out of range of the number of items in the select list.
-    <b>/sqlmap/mssql/iis/get_int.asp, line 27</b>'
-    [11:12:17] [INFO] target URL appears to have 3 columns in query [...]

 ### Safely remove all content from output directory